Tyler-Washington888/Scarce-Coin-Curator-/README.md

 ## MVP
-  - Format coins in ordered list
+  - Format coins in ordered list based on circulating supply
   - Display data for each coin
     - coin ranking
     - name